ptglynn/PaloAltoNetworks/Azure-Any-Port-MD-Budapest/README.md

 - One Egress Load Balancer (LB-Egress) - "Standard SKU"
 - Multiple Subnets and UDRs to support the traffic flow

 The template creates all the infrastructure and appropriate UDRs in the 10.0.0.0/16 VNET.

-Post-deployment tasks include:
+The post-deployment are:

-- Licensing the FW
+- License the FW (if not done as part of the bootstrap process)
+- Install/configure the web server software

-- Import the configurations "multi-ip-fw1" and "multi-ip-fw2" into the FW (default username is "paloalto" and default password is "Pal0Alt0@123")
+NOTE: default username is "paloalto" and default password is "Pal0Alt0@123"
-- Installation/configuration of the web server software

 To Deploy ARM Template using Azure CLI in ARM mode